daflon-gustavo/testing-read-the-docs/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to Python REST's documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
+**Python REST** is a Python library to generate a complete CRUD Rest API for relational databases.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+It's a *simple* and *intuitive* CLI that requires only an existing database and its connection string to produce a Rest API with a swagger.

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.